 I believe that the image of God refers primarily to humanity’s moral capacities.
 Other theories about the image focus on a limited aspect of morality.
-Although sin has reduced our moral abilities, they remain in potential, and Christians conform to God’s image as the Holy Spirit restores their moral capacities.
+Although sin has reduced our moral abilities, we continue to have moral abilities, and Christians are conformed closer to God’s image as the Holy Spirit restores our moral abilities.

-Humans were made in the “image” and “likeness” of God (Gen 1:26).
-These two terms have similar meaning and will be used interchangeably in this paper.1 But animals were not made in God’s image.2 Philip Hughes summarizes our uniqueness: "Man, whatever his affinities with the animal realm, is radically distinguished from all other earthly creatures by the fact that he alone has been created in the divine image and is intended by constitution to be a godly creature.”3
+Humans were made in the “image” and “likeness” of God (Genesis 1:26).
+These two terms have similar meaning and will be used interchangeably in this article.1 Animals were not made in God’s image.2 Philip Hughes summarizes our uniqueness by saying that humanity, although having “affinities with the animal realm, is radically distinguished from all other earthly creatures by the fact that [humanity] alone has been created in the divine image and is intended by constitution to be a godly creature.”3

-Although humans were created to be God-like, we are now sinful and unlike God in our morality (Rom.
-3:10, 23).
-Nevertheless, we are still considered to be in God’s image (Gen. 9:6; Jam.
-3:9).
+Although humans were created to be God-like, we are now sinful and unlike God in our morality (Romans 3:10, 23).
+Nevertheless, we are still considered to be in God’s image (Genesis 9:6; James 3:9).
 Four concepts have been proposed as this image:

 These four are inter-related, but it seems that concept 3 is dominant.
 Our rational abilities are not ends in themselves – they enable us to make moral decisions, and our intellectual abilities are judged by morality.
 Morality also determines whether we are using dominion rightly and whether our relationships with God and humans are right.

-Aquinas' emphasis on mental abilities is too broad, and the focus on dominion is too narrow.
-Humans are not unique in ruling, and we conform to the image of Christ primarily by submitting to rule, not by ruling.
-The manner of our rule is far more important than the fact of our rule —- it is essential that we rule morally, in right relationship with God and other beings.
-Morality involves our relationships with other people, and also with the divine Person, but relationship in itself is not sufficient.
-The relative importance of morality and relationships will be further analyzed in the next section of this paper.
+We conform to the image of Christ primarily by submitting to his rule, not by ruling.
+It is essential that we rule morally, in right relationship with God and other beings.
+Morality involves our relationships with other people, and also with the divine Being, but relationship in itself is not sufficient.
+The relative importance of morality and relationships will be further analyzed in the next section.

-Ever since the Fall, humans are corrupted morally.
-They are not like God in their morality, but yet they are still considered to be in God’s image (Gen 9:6; Jam 3:9).
-This defect must be corrected, as shown in the next paragraph.
+Ever since the Fall, humans have been corrupted morally.
+They are not like God in their morality, but yet they are still considered to be in God’s image (Genesis 9:6; James 3:9).
+Our defect must be corrected.
 Humans still have vestiges of moral potential.
-Even the natural human has a potential for morality – all societies have some concept of right and wrong (Rom 2:15).
+Even the natural human has a potential for morality – all societies have some concept of right and wrong (Romans 2:15).

-Jesus Christ is the perfect image of God (2 Cor 4:4; Col 1:15; Heb 1:3), and Christians must be conformed to his likeness (2 Cor 3:18; Gal 4:19; Eph 4:13; Col 3:10).
+Jesus Christ is the perfect image of God (2 Corinthians 4:4; Colossians 1:15; Hebrews 1:3), and Christians must be conformed to his likeness (2 Corinthians 3:18; Galatians 4:19; Ephesians 4:13; Colossians 3:10).
 Geoffrey Bromiley observes, “In Himself Christ already sums up all that humanity is to be….
-He is a perfect representation of God to man."9 He is our perfect example.10 He is being formed in us and we are being conformed to his image.
-If we share in his humble estate in this life, we will share in his glory in the next age (Rom 8:29-30; 1 Cor 15:49; 1 John 3:2) — existing more fully in his image.
+He is a perfect representation of God.”9 He is our perfect example.10 He is being formed in us and we are being conformed to his image.
+If we share in his humble estate in this life, we will share in his glory in the next age (Romans 8:29-30; 1 Corinthians 15:49; 1 John 3:2) – living more fully in his image.

-Emil Brunner focused on our relationship with God.13 This potential is a reflection of the relational nature of the Triune God, but it can be misleading to isolate this as the only way in which humans are like God.
-Atheists are made in the image of God, so we can see that the image is not dependent on a right relationship.
-Moreover, all creation has a relationship with God, but not all creatures are made in God’s image.
+Emil Brunner focused on our relationship with God.13 This is a reflection of the relational nature of the Triune God, but it can be misleading to isolate this as the only way in which humans are like God.
+Atheists are made in the image of God, so we can conclude that the image is not dependent on a good relationship.
+All creation has a relationship with God, but not all creatures are made in God’s image.
 What kind of relationship is needed?